 A GPA of at least 2.7 may be granted conditional admission status

 Minimum TOEFL IBT - 79, Paper based - 550 or IELTS - 6.0 band.

-Three letters of recommendation from individuals familiar with applicant's academic achievements and/or ability to meet the rigorous requirements of graduate studies a 400-word written essay outlining professional and personal goals and how the MPA degree will help applicant achieve these goals.
+Three letters of recommendation from professionals familiar with applicant's academic achievements and/or ability to meet the rigorous requirements of graduate studies a 400-word written essay outlining professional and personal goals and how the MPA degree will help applicant achieve these goals.

 The Department of Urban Affairs & Geography offers the Master of Public Administration (MPA) degree.
 The Network of Schools of Public Policy, Affairs and Administration (NASPAA) accredited Wright State University's MPA program through 2008-09.